kgalli/dev-boostrap/README.md

 environment.
 Right now this includes setup scripts for my bash, git and Vim configuration.

-Note: My VIM setup is actually based on [Janus Vim Distribution](https://github.com/carlhuda/janus).
-It depends on having ruby (rake) and git installed on your system.

 # Usage
 Clone the dev-bootstrap repository into your home directory.